The a2 Milk Company Limited

 The A2 Milk Company Limited (A2M) is engaged in the sale of branded products in targeted markets made with milk from cows that produce milk naturally containing only the A2 protein type.
 The a2 Milk Company is a dairy nutritional's company, fuelled by its purpose to pioneer the future of dairy for good.
 The Company produces a portfolio of products made with milk from specially selected cows that naturally produce milk containing only the A2 beta casein protein type and no A1.

 Buy Australian shares starting with A2M.
-Invest today with a CHESS-sponsored broker!
+Invest today with a CHESS-sponsored investing platform!

 What does The a2 Milk Company Limited (A2m) do?